 Player props focus on individual players’ performances, such as bets on how many rushing yards a running back gains or how many receiving yards a receiver accumulates, how many touchdown passes a quarterback will throw, or how many sacks a defensive player will collect.

 In some jurisdictions, prop bets are also offered on events such as the NFL draft, with bettors able to bet on which players they think teams will select.

-The Super Bowl, in particular, always features a huge menu of prop bets, including bets on the coin toss, whether either team’s defense will record a safety, which team will have the most penalty yards, which team will call the first timeout, who will win the game’s MVP and so on.
+Everyone has a feeling about which team will win the next Super Bowl; you can back up your opinion and set up some future bragging rights any time you like with a Super Bowl futures bet.
+The Super Bowl, in particular, features a huge menu of prop bets, including bets on the coin toss, whether either team’s defense will record a safety, which team will have the most penalty yards, which team will call the first timeout, who will win the game’s MVP and so on.

 Live betting, also known as in-play or in-game betting, is also especially popular among NFL fans.
 Indeed, the pace of football, with its frequent breaks between plays, is somewhat ideal for live betting, giving bettors lots of opportunities to place bets during the heat of the action.

 Following the kickoff, sportsbooks offer live bets during the games, allowing bettors to place wagers on the outcome of the next play, the next drive, the current quarter or half, or the entire game, among other types of bets.
 Odds and lines are constantly updated as the game progresses, meaning whatever the price is at the moment the bet is made gets locked in.

 As with anything, experience matters when it comes to betting on the NFL, thus there is no quick study available to help you become a winner right away.
 There are certain best practices, though, such as:

 The NFL is the most-watched sport in the United States.
 There is no shortage of ways for football fans to watch the games.